theparanoidtimes/theparanoidtimes.github.io/_posts/projects/2018-02-25-ClojureScriptCompiler.md

 contribution.

 If you are interested in on what site I was working on, you can check it out [here]({{ page.ims-url }}).

+[Update 06.04.2021.]
+When I was working on this I've added one more [jira]({{ page.script-jira-url }}) that will probably never be merged.
+Adding it here just for reference.